 Reducing Carbon Dioxide Emissions

 Making new vacuums produces a large amount of carbon dioxide.
-Using existing resources from old devices, instead, requires much less output than building everything from scratch (7).
+Using existing resources from old devices, instead, requires much less output than building everything from scratch.

-In one year, the United States managed to recycle 89 million tons of general waste.
-This is enough energy to power 25 million American homes per year (9).
+In one year, the United States recycled 89 million tons of general waste.
+This is enough energy to power 25 million American homes per year (6).

-A total of 187 countries have also joined the “Basel Convention.”
+A total of 189 countries have also joined the “Basel Convention.”
 This convention mainly aims at exporting recycled e-waste, regulating its management.
-The participating countries also support third world economies in need of these parts (12).
+The participating countries also support third-world economies needing these parts (9).

 4. Every Action Counts

-By recycling your vacuum, you’re potentially setting an example for a family member or friend.
+You’re potentially setting an example for a family member or friend by recycling your vacuum.
 You might even pass on the habit to the next generation.
 Individual efforts may create planet-wide miracles.

 How to Recycle a Vacuum Cleaner